nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Guldove

   * Head up the ladder and to the left to the Shrine.
 Show Tear of Hate to get the Dragon Emblem.
 Now head back to Opassa Beach and Home World.
-Head to the El Nido Triangle.

-### El Nido Triangle (Home World)

-  * Head down the ladder heading to the right and down.
-Go to the right path again dodging everything and head down.
-  * Get the chest (Star Fragment) surrounded by several fish.
-Those will chase you if you get in the circle.
-  * Go to the Right Side of the Cirle and wait for the Fish to circle to the left before attempting to get the Chest.
-  * Head back out of the El Nido Triangle and to Sky Dragon Isle.
+Head to the Sky Dragon Isle.

-### Sky Dragon Isle
+### Sky Dragon Isle (Home World)

   * Open the chest to start a fight.